paulh1am/people_w_jobs/README.md

 ![insert screen shot here](http://placekitten.com/g/500/220)

-People with (fake)Jobs is a simple one model C.R.U.D. app which employs takes in names input by the user.
+People with (fake)Jobs is a simple one model C.R.U.D. app which takes in names input by the user.
 Each name is then paired with a fake job/career for your entertainment.
 Don't like your job?
 Delete yourself and randomize a new career.
   <BR>